 Our membership committee maintains our membership files and concentrates on promotion to garner new members as well as membership renewals .
-If you would like to help with this very important committee, contact Nancy Kurtz at firstname.lastname@example.org
+If you'd like to serve on this committee, contact Andrea Viazanko, firstname.lastname@example.org

 Throughout the year, SATC hosts various activities that serve to bring our members together to socialize, eat and enjoy either a guest speaker or entertainment.
 We have an annual banquet in March, a Spring and Fall membership meeting, a summer picnic and a December Holiday Party.
 Our hospitality committee organizes the venue and food.
 If this is in your area of expertise and interest, contact Dawn Warden, email@example.com, to join and contribute.

 This committee maintains and updates communication to our membership and to the community.
 This includes SATC's web site, Facebook page, the Bushwack Bulletin (quarterly newsletter) and our weekly Trail Mail.
-If you like to work with this technology and/or write/report/design newsletters, then contact us and begin to help out!
+If you like to work with technology and/or write/report/design newsletters, then contact Cindy Radich, firstname.lastname@example.org